QueenieCplusplus/Shell_inPath/README.md

      * open -e < file_name > to edit file , alternative way is vim < file_name >

      * .. < file_name > to reload file

+* Common Variable:

+     * $n, such as $1, $2 means Arg1, Arg2 ... and so on.

+     * $#, aggregate number of params passing thru script or function file.

+     * $?, means return val or status from above function.

 * Script 1